 Its additional benefits are good and have higher limits than some of its competitors.
 Its rental car coverage, for example, has a maximum of $210 as opposed to the average of $150.
 Also a big plus point is the option to transfer the warranty twice with no extra fees.

-5. Infinite Auto Protection: Best for high mileage vehicles
+5. Infinite Auto Protection: Best service for high mileage vehicles

 Although not as well known nationwide as many of the larger warranty extension companies, Infinite Auto Protection have some notable advantages.